 I lecture European History of the 19th Century and Theory of History at the Department of History, University of Ljubljana.
 Between 2005 and 2007 I was the head of the Department.

-As a guest professor I lectured at the ISH – Ljubljana Graduate School of the Humanities, University Federico II in Naples, University of Padova, University of Alessandria, University of Sassari, University of Trieste, University of Vienna, and at the University of Zagreb.
+As a guest professor, I lectured at the ISH – Ljubljana Graduate School of the Humanities, University Federico II in Naples, University of Padova, University of Alessandria, University of Sassari, University of Trieste, University of Vienna, and at the University of Zagreb.
 In 2005 I also lectured at the University of Valencia, within the Mediterranean Chair, founded by UNESCO.
 I collaborate on a regular basis with the Scientific Research Centre of Koper, Istituto regionale per la storia del movimento di liberazione nel Friuli-Venezia Giulia, Slovenski znanstveni inštitut (Vienna), École des Hautes Études en Sciences Sociales (Paris), the Institut für Ost- Südosteuropa Forschung der Universität (Vienna).
 I am a member of various research institutions (Slovene National Matrix in Ljubljana, Slovene Research Institute in Trieste), societies (Society of Slovene Historians, SISSCO) and editorial boards (Studia Humanitatis, Zgodovinski časopis, Acta Histriae, Rivista DEP, Philosophy kitchen, and Qualestoria).
+I am also a member of the scientific committee of the Civico Museo della Guerra per la Pace Diego de Henriquez, Trieste.
+From January 2021 I am also a member of the editorial board of a scientific journal “Passato e presente”.